Weil Pairing and the MOV attack on Elliptic Curve Cryptography

 We have to find $r$.
 This is the Elliptic Curve Discrete Log problem.

-Since $P$ is a $m$-torsion point & it’s a point on the Curve over the base field, $P, Q \in G_1$
+Since $P$ is a $m$-torsion point & it’s a point on the Curve over the base field, $P, Q \in \mathbb G_1$

 The Steps: